Accelerating Globally Optimal Consensus Maximization in Geometric Vision: Preliminaries

 This calculation of the lower bound happens in line~\ref{Alg1: lb}.
 Note that any point in the cube $\Cube$ defines a valid lower bound, and the centre point is chosen for the sake of convenience.

 \textbf{BnB - Upper Bound.} An upper bound is typically obtained by relaxing the constraint.
-Let $\Cube$ be a given cube and let $f$ be the constraint function for which the bounds of $f$ over $\Cube$ can be computed using interval analysis (Corollary~\ref{corollary:interval-arithmetic}).
+Let $\Cube$ be a given cube and let $f$ be the constraint function for which the bounds of $f$ over $\Cube$ can be computed using interval mapping (Definition~\ref{definition:interval-mapping}).
+Note that, unlike usual, we are considering inputs of intervals which means the mapping of intervals is still an interval.
 Without loss of generality, denote the lower and upper bounds of $f$ at $\mathbf{s}_i$ over $\Cube$ as $f_i^l$ and $f_i^r$, that is

 Let us recall the constraint in (\ref{Problem: CM}) and the characteristics of residuals, i.e. $0 \leq f(\mathbf{b}, \mathbf{s}_i) < \epsilon$.
 Then the situation when there is no valid solution $\mathbf{b}$ in cube $\Cube$ happens when $f_i^l > \epsilon$ or $f_i^r < 0$.
 Therefore, through counting points that provide an interval that may contain a solution, we can get a valid upper bound for the summation as follows: